You are here

 Where a delegate is not satisfied they have sufficient information upon which to base a decision that a person requires attendant care services, a further assessment should be arranged by an independent and qualified medical professional or rehabilitation service provider with specialist skills, such as a contracted Community Nursing Program Provider or Occupational Therapist with specific expertise (for example in assisting people with brain injury or mental health issues).

 The amount of compensation payable for attendant care is capped by a statutory limit which is indexed as at 1 July each year, by reference to the Consumer Price Index.
 Details of the maximum attendant care limits are available in the current payment rates chart in the CLIK Compensation and Support reference library.
 The MRCA limit is listed on the MRCA Rates and Allowances page.
-The SRCA limit is listed on the SRCA and Defence Act payments page.
+The DRCA limit is listed on the DRCA and Defence Act payments page.

 Rehabilitation Coordinators must not approve attendant care services in excess of this statutory limit.